Alaska: Gambell in Spring

 ENTERING THE UNITED STATES: Non-United States citizens will need a valid passport and may need a tourist visa.
 Consult your nearest U.S. Embassy or consulate for details.

 TOUR DELAYS: Alaska tours include lots of internal flights.
 Flight delays due to fog or other circumstance are always possible.
-Often these delays are just a few hours but about 25% of the time we are delayed a day at Gambell either going to or coming from the village.
+Often these delays are just a few hours but about 25% of the time we are significantly delayed getting to Gambell or returning to Nome from Gambell.
 On rare occasions Alaska tour participants have been delayed for several days.
 If we are delayed, we will do our best to cancel the relevant forward bookings and apply the refunds to the extra costs at our current location.
 However, the uncovered costs of the delay, if any, are the responsibility of the participant.
 These extra costs are sometimes recoverable on travel insurance policies.
 Check with your provider.

 We have ATVs at our disposal but there are times when it makes birding sense to walk….and walking can be tiring.
 Loose and rounded beach gravel, snow and slush, puddles and hummocks, the craters and mounds of the “boneyards”, and the steep mountainside with its tricky footing on boulders between deep drifts of snow are all activities that could occur during a day’s birding.